zhikangx/datasciencecoursera/Statistical Inference/Project/part_1.md

 ---
-title: "Simulation Exercise part 1"
+title: "Statistical Inference Course Project Part 1"
+author: "Zhikang Xu"
 output:
   html_document:
-    theme: united
     highlight: tango
-    toc: true
-    toc_float: true
-    keep_md: true
+    keep_md: yes
     number_sections: yes
+    theme: united
+    toc: yes
+    toc_float: yes
+  pdf_document:
+    toc: yes
 ---

 # Overview

 This is the first part of the Statistical Inference Course Project from Coursera.
 It is demonstrated that the distribution proves the Central Limit Theorem.
-After graphing all the values above and comparing the confidence intervals the distribution is approximately normal.
+This assignment will make calculation and plots and compare confidence intervals, and eventually proves that the distribution is approximately normal.

 # Tasks